Framfield Allotments Association (London Borough of Ealing) Constitution

 2.6 To develop and strengthen links with the local community.

 3.4.
+The subscription is payable at the same time as rental for the plots cultivated by that member.
 Arrears – any member who is two months in arrears with their subscriptions shall forfeit all rights and benefits until arrears are paid in full.

 4.1.
 Management (including tenancies) and maintenance of the infrastructure (fences, gates, water supply) are the responsibility of Ealing Council.
 The Association will work with the Council’s site manager in the pursuit of the Objectives.

 5.3.
-The Annual General Meeting shall elect the following Officers of the Association from among those eligible for election to the Management Group: Chair, Treasurer and Secretary.
+The Annual General Meeting shall elect the following Officers of the Association: Chair, Treasurer and Secretary.
 The Officers shall serve in their respective capacities as Officers of the Management Group until the following Annual General Meeting.

 5.5.
-Officers shall serve for a period of 1 year and shall hold office until the conclusion of the following Annual General Meeting.
+Officers shall serve for a period of one year and shall hold office until the conclusion of the following Annual General Meeting.
 Retiring Officers are eligible for re-election.

 5.6.
 In the event of a vacancy occurring among the Officers, the Management Group shall have the power to fill such a vacancy from its own members or those of the Association until the next Annual General Meeting.